-It is estimated that over 20 million women and upwards of 10 million men living in the U.S. currently have or did suffer from eating disorders sometime during their lifetime.
+Understanding Eating Disorders.
+It is estimated that over 20 million women and 10 million men in the U.S. currently suffer from eating disorders.

 The name of this serious and exceptionally dangerous health condition is misleading.
-This is because eating disorders are really a set of complex mental health disorders, and a Raleigh psychiatrist cautions that eating disorders are far more complex and challenging to treat effectively than by simply focusing on food intake changes or eating a healthier diet.
+This is because eating disorders are really a set of complex mental health disorders.
+Also, a Raleigh psychiatrist cautions that eating disorders are far more complex and challenging to treat effectively than by simply focusing on food intake.

 Without the proper timely and intense intervention of both medical health specialists and highly trained mental health experts in more severe eating disorder cases, the patient is at a high risk of developing serious and even life-threatening health complications and some could actually die as a result.